 IDP is a process through which the municipality conducts a comprehensive analysis of the community needs and subsequently priorities available resources to address those needs.
 The process also seeks to ensure vertical and horizontal integration between the municipal planned intervention with planning efforts of national and provincial spheres as well as within various sectors of government.
-In compliance to the Municipal Systems Act 32 of 2000, municipality developed the IDP for the next five years (2024-2028).
+In compliance to the Municipal Systems Act 32 of 2000, municipality developed the IDP for the five years (2021-2026), which is reviewed annually.